 Last week, I was out tending to the weeds in my yard.
 I was using scissors to cut the overgrowth and after an hour realized I had rubbed two big gaping holes in my fingers.
 My first thought was, “how lucky that the body regenerates itself”.
 Nobody cuts their skin and assumes they will walk around with an open wound the rest of their lives.
 Why would the internal body be any different?
 When we break a leg or an arm…it repairs itself.
 The body is self-healing.

 Years ago I listened to an influential speaker/writer named Sabrina Fox.
 She was speaking about her book titled Body Blessing.
 One of the stories she relayed was about injuring her knee in a skiing accident.
 She went to see the doctor who told her it was her ligament that was torn and that she could strengthen her muscles around it but that ligaments didn’t repair themselves.
 Her instinct was to thank her knee for working so hard for her and to caress it and be kind to it.
 After a year she went back to the doctor and he found that the ligament had naturally repaired itself.
 I just love this story.

 BodyBoost Colostrum is a 100% natural product that strengthens the immune system, helping the body in its natural healing process.
-Whether you have a serious health issue or the occasional common cold BodyBoost helps get your body back into balance without any harmful side effects.
-Try a bottle at no risk with our money back guarantee.
+Whether you have a serious health issue, the occasional common cold, or need to recover from rigorous physical training, BodyBoost helps get your body back into balance without any harmful side effects.
+Try a bottle at no risk with our money-back guarantee.
 Subscribe to our mailing list below for monthly coupons towards any BodyBoost products.